How we can help?

 Corporation Tax is what every limited company in the UK must pay on the profits they make.
 We can make sure you are officially registered with HMRC, enable you to take advantage of the tax reliefs available for your business and act on your behalf to prepare and submit your accounts.

 In either case, HMRC has strict deadlines for tax returns and imposes fines or interest payments on tax that is paid late.
-So it could be in your interest to talk to one of our advisors to make sure your tax returns are in order.
+It could be in your interest to talk to one of our advisors to make sure your tax returns are in order.

 As you switch from a Sole Trader to a Limited Company, you will have to inform all your clients, suppliers, lenders, employees and customers of the change.
 You will need to set up a business account, inform HMRC that you are no longer a sole trader, complete your last self-assessment as usual (next year you’ll submit a return as a director and shareholder), register with HMRC for Corporation Tax, register your new company for VAT, and then also register your company as an employer (so you can pay yourself a director’s salary).